 The Corporation's executive compensation program is administered by the Human Resources and Compensation Committee of the Board (the "Committee").
 All members of the Committee are independent directors.
+The Committee is currently comprised of the following members: William G. Davis, Bruce W. Gowan and James S. Palmer; however, Mr. Palmer does not intend to stand for re-election as a director at the Meeting to be held on May 8, 2013.
+As a result, it is expected that following the Meeting the Board will appoint another one of the independent directors to replace Mr. Palmer on the Committee.

-The Committee is currently comprised of the following members: William G. Davis, Bruce W. Gowan and James S. Palmer.
-The committee members have experience in top leadership roles, strong knowledge of manufacturing and aerospace industry, as well as tenure as directors of various public companies.
+The Committee members have experience in top leadership roles, strong knowledge of manufacturing and aerospace industry, as well as tenure as directors of various public companies.
 This background provides the Committee with the collective experience, skills and qualities to effectively support the Board in carrying out their mandate.
 The specific experience and education of each member of the Committee are as follows:

 Name Relevant experience and education William G. Davis Mr. Davis was Premier of Ontario from 1971 to 1985.
 He was a member of the Ontario Legislature from 1959 to 1985.
 He was appointed Education Minister in 1962 and added University Affairs portfolio two year later.
 Prior to his first election in 1959, Mr. Davis practised general law with a Brampton Ontario firm.
 Currently, Mr. Davis serves as a director of BPO Properties Ltd., Home Capital Group Inc., Revera Inc., The First American Corporation and Home Trust Company.
 Mr. Davis attended the University of Toronto Osgoode Hall and was called to the Bar in 1955.
 Bruce W. Gowan Mr. Gowan, a Chartered Accountant, was Chief Financial Officer of Magellan from 1983 until his retirement in 1999.
 Prior to this, he held senior financial officer positions at various public companies.
 He has been a director of the Corporation since 1990 and a member of the Audit Committee since 2000.
-Currently, Mr. Gowan serves as a director of IWG Technologies, Inc. and Radiant Energy Corporation.
-Mr. Gowan completed his academic requirements for his Chartered Accountancy designation, Ontario, through Queen's University.
+Currently, Mr. Gowan serves as a director of IWG Technologies, Inc. Mr. Gowan completed his academic requirements for his Chartered Accountancy designation, Ontario, through Queen's University.
 James S. Palmer Mr. Palmer is the Chairman Emeritus of Burnet, Duckworth & Palmer, Barristers and Solicitors in Calgary, Alberta.
 Currently, Mr. Palmer serves as a director of Canadian Natural Resources Limited.
 Mr. Palmer holds a Bachelor of Arts degree from McGill University and a Bachelor of Laws from Dalhousie University.

 As part of its mandate, the Committee has primary responsibility for reviewing compensation and human resource issues and making recommendations to the Board with respect to the appointment and remuneration of executive officers of the Corporation.
-The Committee has the responsibility of reviewing and assessing executive management performance and succession planning, reviewing compensation and human resources issues and reviewing the evaluation of the President and Chief Executive Officer (the "CEO") performance and recommending to the Board the CEO's compensation.
+The Committee has the responsibility of reviewing and assessing executive management performance and succession planning, reviewing compensation and human resources issues and reviewing the evaluation of the performance of the President and Chief Executive Officer (the "CEO") and recommending to the Board the CEO's compensation.
 The Committee also evaluates the performance of the Corporation's Named Executive Officers and other senior executive officers and reviews the design and competitiveness of the Corporation's compensation plan.
 The Committee reviews and recommends to the Board for approval, the CEO's recommendation for all corporate compensation and benefits plans including proposed salary ranges, bonuses, stock options, and any other forms of compensation.